Whispering to Witches: Plot summary

-On his walk home, Joe understands two animals discussing their evening's mischief, and how their mistress will not be pleased that they were unable to produce a secret Document.
+On his walk home, Joe understands two animals discussing their evening's mischief, and how their mistress will not be pleased that they were unable to produce a secret document.
 Joe hears that the animal's names are Dunkel and Fleck, and they are the rats that the glamorous witch carried with her on the train.
-He took note of which way the rats scurried away into the forest, and returned home.
+He takes note of which way the rats scurried away into the forest, and returns home.